Public Policy Agenda

 Quality, Accountability, and Outcomes Policy Actions.

-- Preserve and protect academic freedom and institutional autonomy at
+- Preserve and protect academic freedom and institutional autonomy at public institutions.

 - Oppose federal efforts to politically micromanage academic decisions regarding admissions criteria, faculty, curriculum, instruction, and transfer of academic credit at public institutions.